chewycode/arch-install/README.md

 This installs Arch Linux onto 1 partion on /dev/sda.
 This does not create a swap partition.
 It creates a swap file which is easier to resize in the future.

+This is mainly to install Arch onto virtual machines on Virtualbox and VMware.
+You could adapt it to install on a host system.

 <h3>Instructions</h3>

 Download Arch Linux from https://www.archlinux.org/download/